Patan Durbar Square: Krishna Mandir

-Krishna temple is the most important temple in Patan Durbar Square.
+Krishna Mandir is one of the most important temple in Patan Durbar Square.
 A three-storied structure, it was built in the local variety of Shikhara style called Granthakuta.
 The stone carvings along the beam above the first and second-floor pillar are most notable.
 The first-floor pillar carvings narrate the events of the Mahabharata, while on the second floor there are visual carvings from Ramayana.

 The temple was built in 1667 by King Siddhi Narsingh Malla.
 It is said that one night the King saw Lord Krishna and his consort Srimati Radha standing in front of the royal palace.
 He ordered a temple to be built on the same spot.
 There are 21 golden pinnacles in the temple.
 Below the pinnacles are three stories.
 The first floor holds the main shrine of Lord Krishna with shrines of Radha and Rukmini at each side.
 The second floor is dedicated to Lord Shiva and the third to Lokeshwor (Avalokiteshvara).

 The square is crowded with thousands of Hindu Pilgrims and devotees during Krishnastami.

 Bhimsen Temple

 Bhimsen (Bhin : dya) Temple was built by Srinivasa Malla in 1680.
 It is renowned for its three interconnected golden windows.
 Bhimsen is a great personality in Mahabharata.
-He was known to be brave and strong.
-In Newa, he is traditionally worshiped as a god of business and trade.
+He is the second-born son of Kunti and King Pandu, and one of the five Pandavas, known for his bravery and strength.
+Newa people worship him as a god of business and trade.
 Tourists are not allowed inside the temple.
+Photos are also not allowed to be taken inside the temple.

 Vishwanath Temple

-Vishwanath Temple is dedicated to God Shiva.
-It was built in 1627 during the reign of Siddhi Narsingh Malla.
+Vishwanath Temple is dedicated to Lord Shiva.
+It was built in 1627 AD during the reign of Siddhi Narsingh Malla.
 The roof supports are decorated with erotic carvings similar to imagery widespread in Shiva temples in India.
 The temple is guarded by two stone elephants in the front entrance.
 On the other side of the temple is the sculpture of a bull, Shiva's vehicle.
 A stone linga is enshrined inside the temple.
+It is located between Krishna Mandir and Bhimsen Temple.

 Taleju Bhawani Temple

 Taleju temple was built by Siddhi Narsingh Malla in 1640 and rebuilt by Srinivasa Malla in 1667 after a fire.
 Taleju Bhawani was the personal deity of the Malla kings.
 It is a five-storey temple with triple-roofs.
-The 14th century chronicle of Gopala kings hint a Taleju temple was built by the Pradhanas before the Mallas.
+The 14th century chronicle of Gopala kings hints that the Taleju temple was built by the Pradhanas before the Mallas.
+The temple is not open to the public.